Correlations drive the attosecond response of strongly-correlated insulators: Ultrafast renormalization of Hubbard U

 \section{Ultrafast renormalization of Hubbard U}

 This observation evokes the possibility that the main effect at play is a light-induced shift of the NiO conduction band (CB).
 In strongly correlated systems, this has been shown to be a consequence of a laser-induced reduction of the Hubbard $U$, thereby shifting the upper Hubbard band (UHB, which is the CB in NiO) down in energy.
-This so-called $U$ renormalization was predicted theoretically for NiO \cite{Tancogne-Dejean2018, Tancogne-Dejean2020} but to date, experiments on NiO were performed using free-electron lasers \cite{Wang2022, Granas2022, Lojewski2024}, which lack the sufficient temporal resolution to confirm the prediction.
+Although $U$ renormalization in NiO was predicted theoretically \cite{Tancogne-Dejean2018, Tancogne-Dejean2020}, free-electron-laser experiments have not managed to observe it so far \cite{Wang2022, Granas2022, Lojewski2024}.
+We attribute this to the longer excitation pulses used in those studies, which prevented reaching the same excitation regime and lacked the temporal resolution required to distinguish the effect.
+This is apparent in our experiment, in which the transient signal can only be simply quantified as a pure redshift during the first \qty{40}{\femto\s}.
+After that, other processes come into play and the interpretation becomes less obvious.
 On the other hand, the clear transient renormalization of $U$ was observed experimentally in a transition metal dichalcogenide \cite{Beaulieu2021} and in a cuprate superconductor \cite{Baykusheva2022}, but so far without the possibility to directly follow its temporal evolution.
 In order to explore this possible scenario, we perform advanced theoretical simulations.
 Modeling the experiment accurately is quite challenging: it requires describing out-of-equilibrium electronic motion in the presence of strong correlations and non-linear optical excitation.
 In addition, it requires computing the time-dependent XUV reflectivity with sufficient time-resolution.
 We resort to time-dependent density functional theory plus Hubbard U (TDDFT +U), including all necessary core levels, coupled to macroscopic Maxwell equations.
 This approach provides a good balance between computational efficiency and accuracy in describing real systems~\cite{PhysRevB.96.245133}.
 We use the same pump pulse duration and fluence as in the experiment, making the calculation entirely \textit{ab initio}.
 Figures~\ref{fig3}a,b compare the transient reflectivity signal measured experimentally and obtained theoretically with the same color scale.
 The agreement is striking, reproducing the absence of oscillations in the transient reflectivity and the exact spectral change corresponding to the redshift.
 The only discrepancy is that the theory predicts a faster rise time of the signal compared to the experiment, which will be discussed further below.
 To evidence the role of the dynamic evolution of the Hubbard $U$ parameter, we repeat the calculations while keeping $U$ frozen to its ground-state value -- effectively removing these dynamical correlations and keeping other physical effects identical.
 Importantly, the frozen $U$ calculation still includes all population transfer and local-field effects.
 Figure \ref{fig3}c displays the resulting transient reflectivity trace, with the signal almost entirely disappearing.
 Comparing the spectral changes more precisely (Figure \ref{fig3}d) we demonstrate that the experimental redshift is almost entirely due to the renormalization of $U$.
 We thus conclude that other effects, typically relevant for weakly-correlated materials, only marginally affect the out-of-equilibrium response of NiO.